 First, this is a topic that I naturally gravitate to because it sits at the intersection of my two lives: the infantryman and the Middle East Studies student.
-Without question, Middle East Studies and studying abroad has made me more sensitive to things in that orbit.
+Without question, Middle East Studies and studying abroad has made me more aware of things in that orbit.
 And having been an 11B for five years, I feel confident that I understand how the infantryman’s culture works.

 Second, I see this stuff everywhere.
 Bumper stickers on post, t-shirts in the gym, posts on Facebook.
 Without question, there are a number of people in the military who enthusiastically embrace the term ‘infidel.’
 And there are a host of companies out there ready to cash in on the trend.